Close up of cherry blossoms.

 When considering alternative arrival cities, make sure to do your research specifically for the dates you plan to visit since this can make a difference.
 For example, if one city is famous for an annual festival, plane tickets are likely to be more expensive during that time but might be the more affordable option at other times during the year.

 A final but important consideration when buying airline tickets is timing.
-I usually don’t buy my airline tickets until I’ve mapped out the rest of my trip and know exactly how many days I need for the trip, even if I do not always know specifically which days those will be.
-Knowing the amount of time I need in order to do the things I want to do and to see the things I want to see makes sure that I’m allowing enough days for the trip.
-Not having set days I have to travel (when possible) allows me a bit of flexibility in booking flights that may be less expensive or less stressful due to leaving at a convenient time with fewer layovers.
+I usually don’t buy my airline tickets until I’ve mapped out the rest of my trip and know exactly how many days I need for the trip, even if I don’t always know specifically which days those will be.
+Knowing the amount of time I need in order to do the things I want to do and to see the things I want to see makes sure I’m allowing enough days for the trip when I finally book the plane tickets.

 What have your experiences been with buying airline tickets and flying?
 Are there some different strategies you can try the next time you are buying airline tickets to save money or to add value to your travel adventure?